-They do this work in classes, internships, independent studies, and for their senior project.
+They do this work for classes, internships, independent studies, and for their senior projects.

 Preferential Utilization of Rocky Coastline Habitat by Herring Gulls

 The Herring Gull (Larus argentatus) has an extensive Holarctic distribution encompassing many habitat types.
 In order to isolate possible factors contributing to nesting site selection, this study analyzed the effects of territoriality concerns, presence of nesting Great Blackbacked Gulls, and chick survivorship as a function of habitat choice.

 APOE Stabilization by Exercise Prevents Aging Neurovascular Dysfunction and Complement Induction